diballesteros/blog-posts/how-to-set-up-bun-on-a-windows-machine.md

 };
 ```

 Open the folder with vscode.
-In the bottom left of the vscode screen you should see a button with two arrows: ><
+In the bottom left of the vscode screen you should see a button with two arrows

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1666540407335/uMXkfB4y4.png)